im23b-hubere/PrWr_creatine/README.md

 # Creatine Info Page

 This project is a comprehensive and interactive webpage providing detailed information about creatine, its benefits, usage, and other relevant details.
+The website is available online at: https://im23b-citrand.github.io/PrWR_Kreatin/.
 It includes engaging features such as a dosage calculator, an AI-powered live bot assistant, animations, and a FAQ section to enhance user experience.

 ## Features